WWE Superstar Spectacle: History

 Coming out of the American professional wrestling promotion WWE's third-quarter financial call on October 29, 2020, WWE's president and Chief Financial Officer, Nick Khan, announced that they were working with Sony Pictures Networks India (SPNI) on producing an event specially targeted to the company's Indian market.
 Khan also revealed that the event would air in 2021 as a television special on India's Republic Day (January 26) and would mainly feature the promotion's developing Indian wrestlers.

 On January 13, 2021, the title for the event was announced as Superstar Spectacle, and WWE revealed that wrestlers from the Raw, SmackDown, and NXT brand divisions, including WWE Champion Drew McIntyre, Rey Mysterio, Charlotte Flair, AJ Styles, Bayley, The New Day (Kofi Kingston and Xavier Woods), Shinsuke Nakamura, Cesaro, Dolph Ziggler, Robert Roode, Natalya, Ricochet, WWE Hall of Famer Ric Flair, and many more would be in attendance at the event.
 Jinder Mahal, the first WWE Champion of Indian descent, The Bollywood Boyz (Samir Singh and Sunil Singh), Indus Sher (Rinku and Saurav), Jeet Rama, Kavita Devi, Giant Zanjeer, Dilsher Shanky, and Guru Raaj, were all further confirmed to appear.

-As with all other WWE programming at the time due to the COVID-19 pandemic, the 2021 Superstar Spectacle was filmed at Tropicana Field in St. Petersburg, Florida with no in-person spectators using WWE's "ThunderDome" bubble.
-Reports prior to the taping suggested the special would be filmed at the WWE Performance Center's "Capitol Wrestling Center" studio, the home of NXT, but this was not the case.
+As with all other WWE programming at the time due to the COVID-19 pandemic, the 2021 Superstar Spectacle was filmed by way of a bio-secure bubble called the WWE ThunderDome, which at the time was hosted at Tropicana Field in St. Petersburg, Florida, United States.
+Reports prior to the taping suggested the special would be filmed at the WWE Performance Center's "Capitol Wrestling Center" studio in Orlando, Florida, the home of NXT, but this was not the case.
 The event itself was taped on January 22 and then aired on tape delay on January 26.
 The event premiered on Sony Max, Sony Ten 1, and Sony Ten 3, with commentary available in English and Hindi.
 Outside of India, the special was streamed on the WWE Network.

 On August 1, 2023, WWE announced that a second Superstar Spectacle would be held on September 8, 2023, at the G. M. C. Balayogi Indoor Stadium in the Hyderabad suburb of Gachibowli, India.
 This was WWE's first live event to be held in India since 2017 and the first held in Hyderabad.
-Various wrestlers from the Raw brand were announced to be featured at the event due to SmackDown being held that same night in Boston, Massachusetts.
+Various wrestlers from the Raw brand were announced to be featured at the event due to SmackDown being held that same night in Boston, Massachusetts, United States.
 WWE had planned to again hold the event in January, but SPNI requested that it be held off until the company completed its merger with Zee Entertainment Enterprises.
 Unlike the 2021 event, the 2023 event was a non-televised house show.
 On August 21, it was confirmed that John Cena would appear at the event, with Cena himself stating that it would be his first time wrestling in India.
 This would end up being his only appearance in India as an in-ring performer due to his retirement from professional wrestling at the end of 2025.